 Criteria for acceptance into each study experience are based on the specific program and the discretion of the study abroad professor.
 However, all programs require students to be in good academic standing.

-Regardless of program to which you are applying, all students must fill out the standard COAS Summer Study Abroad application form, in addition to any program-specific application forms available from the program professor.
+Regardless of program to which you are applying, all students must fill out the standard COAS Summer Study Abroad Application, in addition to any program-specific application forms available from the program professor.

 To secure University funding for travel, students must be in enrolled good standing and must secure the approval of the University through an academic department.